BeiderSim/BeidPrep/README.md

 - **Composite Material Modelling** — progressive failure, fabric materials, orthotropic shells
 - **Hyper-elastic and Visco-elastic Bodies** — rubber, foam, biological tissues

-The application reads and writes the Radioss Starter deck format (`.rad`), strictly enforcing the **10-character column layout at 80 characters per line** required by the solver.
+The application reads and writes the Radioss Starter deck format (`.rad`), strictly enforcing the **10-character column layout at 100 characters per line** required by the solver.
 Every field is formatted with column precision — integers, floats with scientific notation, and character flags — eliminating hand-formatting errors that can silently corrupt a run.

-BeidPrep also includes an **LS-DYNA importer** (`.k` / `.key` format), converting keyword-based LS-DYNA decks into equivalent OpenRadioss cards and giving teams a direct migration path from commercial to open-source solvers.
+BeidPrep also includes an **LS-DYNA mesh importer** (`.k` format), converting keyword-based LS-DYNA decks into equivalent OpenRadioss mesh cards and giving teams a direct migration path from commercial to open-source solvers.

 ---